MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### What happens to long paths?

 During a pre-scan, our app automatically detects and reports paths that are too long for OneDrive or SharePoint to accept.
-The current path length limit for Office 365 is 400 characters.
-The path length is calculated when going in to Office 365 and includes your tenant URL, user site, path, and any character encoding.
+The current path length limit for Microsoft 365 is 400 characters.
+The path length is calculated when going in to Microsoft 365 and includes your tenant URL, user site, path, and any character encoding.

 **Example**: